syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ---
 layout: post
-title: Conditional Styling feature of Syncfusion Flutter DataGrid | DataTable
+title: Column types in Syncfusion Flutter DataGrid | DataTable
-description: Learn how to use and customize the different types of column and its properties in Syncfusion Flutter DataGrid
+description: Learn how to use and customize the different types of column and its properties in Syncfusion Flutter DataGrid.
 platform: flutter
 control: SfDataGrid
 documentation: ug